Mount Lebanon Mutasarrifate: Currency

-The Lebanese have been dealing with the Ottoman currency since the beginning of the Mutasarrifate era, and they called it the “El-lirah el-osmeliyyeh” or “Osmeliyyeh” for short, and the Ottoman lira was minted from gold and silver and divided into one hundred and sixty-two piasters.
-The population also dealt with the Egyptian currency, from which the money acquired the words “Maṣāri” and “Miṣriyyāt” (from the Arabic name for Egypt, "Miṣr") which are still used in the Levant meaning “currency”.
+The Lebanese have been dealing with the Ottoman currency since the beginning of the Mutasarrifate era, and they called it el-lirah el-osmeliyyeh or osmeliyyeh for short, and the Ottoman lira was minted from gold and silver and divided into one hundred and sixty-two piasters.
+The population also dealt with the Egyptian currency, from which the money acquired the words maṣāri and miṣriyyāt (from the Arabic name for Egypt, Miṣr) which are still used in the Levant meaning "currency".
 The Turkish currency was also divided into a matleek (smallest Ottoman coin) and a bashlik, a matleek is minted from iron, copper or bronze, and a bashlik is a copper-bronze coin, which is equal to 10 matleeks or 3 piasters.

 During World War I, the federal government issued paper money and forced the people to circulate it.
-This is because the Ottoman Empire spent huge sums on the war, which led to it being forced to issue banknotes for the first time in the country’s history, and to increase the quantities that it brought to the market, so the value of this paper currency in relation to gold and silver money fell significantly, but the government was insisting on considering the paper lira as equal to the gold lira, and it used to force people to take it and deal with it.
-The country’s catastrophe with this cash was double, as it lost part of the wealth of the Lebanese, and caused a stagnation in the movement of buying and selling, because people were evading its grip and preferred to keep what they had of goods and grain instead of selling them with papers issued by a state burdened with exorbitant war expenses.
+This is because the Ottoman Empire spent huge sums on the war, which led to it being forced to issue banknotes for the first time in the country's history, and to increase the quantities that it brought to the market, so the value of this paper currency in relation to gold and silver money fell significantly, but the government was insisting on considering the paper lira as equal to the gold lira, and it used to force people to take it and deal with it.
+The country's catastrophe with this cash was double, as it lost part of the wealth of the Lebanese, and caused a stagnation in the movement of buying and selling, because people were evading its grip and preferred to keep what they had of goods and grain instead of selling them with papers issued by a state burdened with exorbitant war expenses.
 The financial crisis was made worse by the loss of small coins from people's hands, making it impossible for citizens to pay the values of business and small things, such as a porter's fare, or the price of a postage stamp, or an electric locomotive ticket, or anything else.
 Dr. George Hanna states: